-All staff and volunteers must continue to act on any concerns they have about a child immediately.
-It is still vitally important to do this, both for children still attending school and those at home.

-For staff who are working off-site, who have any concerns, they are to contact the school office to speak to the duty DSL.

-As a reminder, all staff should continue to work with and support children's social workers, where they have one, to help protect vulnerable children.
+- 3.1 All staff and volunteers must continue to act on any concerns they have about a child immediately. - 3.2 Staff working off-site who have any concern must contact the school office to speak to the duty DSL. - 3.3 All staff shall continue to work with and support the social worker of a vulnerable child.